radio-astro-tools/pvextractor/docs/programmatic.rst

     >>> from astropy.coordinates import Galactic
     >>> g = Galactic([3.4, 3.6] * u.deg, [0.5, 0.56] * u.deg)
     >>> path4 = Path(g, width=1 * u.arcsec)

+In additon to the :class:`~pvextractor.Path` class, we provide a convenience :class:`~pvextractor.PathFromCenter` class that can be used for cases where the center and position angle of the path are known (rather than the end points of the path).
+This class is used as follows:

+    >>> from pvextractor import PathFromCenter
+    >>> from astropy import units as u
+    >>> from astropy.coordinates import Galactic
+    >>> g = Galactic(3 * u.deg, 5 * u.deg)
+    >>> path5 = PathFromCenter(center=g,
+    ...                        length=1 * u.arcmin,
+    ...                        angle=30 * u.deg,
+    ...                        width=1 * u.arcsec)

+The position angle is defined counter-clockwise from North, and the direction of the path is such that for a position angle of zero, the path is defined from South to North.

 Extracting a slice
 ^^^^^^^^^^^^^^^^^^